Produzione in piccoli lotti di parti di prodotti in fibra di carbonio: Strategie chiave per il successo

 Target Markets & Their Needs

-MercatoEsempi di applicazioniKey Production Requirements
+MercatoEsempi di applicazioneKey Production Requirements

-Dispositivi mediciProsthetic parts, Strumenti chirurgiciMateriali biocompatibili; tolleranze strette (± 0,05 mm); traceable batches
+Dispositivi mediciProsthetic parts, strumenti chirurgiciMateriali biocompatibili; tolleranze strette (±0,05 mm); traceable batches

 Competitive Edge for Small Batches